What is the RVC/ZSL MSc in Wild Animal Health?

 • A critical awareness of current problems in wildlife disease with implications for wildlife conservation and welfare.

-• A new insight into veterinary interventions for the management of captive and free-living wild animal species.
+• A new insight into veterinary interventions for the management of captive and free-living wild animal.

-• A systematic understanding of the biological principles underpinning wild animal conservation and management, and the epidemiology, diagnosis and treatment of wildlife disease.
+• A systematic understanding of the biological principles underpinning wild animal conservation and management, and the epidemiology, diagnosis and control of wildlife disease.

 • Basic competence in veterinary techniques and preventative medicine for wild animals.